 - A23.
 The FFCRA does not address this issue.
 The rule that narrows FMLA usage for spouses who work for the same employer is statutory and only applicable to certain types of FMLA leave.
 This rule does not apply to the EFMLEA or the EPSLA.

 A24.
 The DOL and courts have consistently stated that leave given that is not FMLA leave cannot be considered FMLA leave.
 Accordingly, any leave that an employer gave an employee prior to when the FFCRA took effect does not count toward the total amount of leave to which the employee is entitled under the EFMLEA and EPSLA.

 The same is true for an employer with 500 or more employees that wants to offer employees the functional equivalent of EFMLEA leave.
-Nothing stops a large employer from providing leave similar to EFMLEA leave, but it cannot count it against the employee’s normal leave entitlement, and it will not be eligible to receive the tax credits for providing that leave.
+Nothing stops a large employer from providing leave similar to EFMLEA leave (and some state and local laws require it), but it will not be eligible to receive the tax credits for providing that leave.

 The same is true for the EPSLA.
 The FFCRA made very clear (as does the DOL guidance and regulations), that any leave provided to an employee prior to April 1, 2020, for reasons related to the six types of EPSLA leave will not count towards the sick leave entitlements offered by the FFRCA.
 The FFCRA and the regulations also make clear that EPSLA leave is in addition to any type of leave the employer is already providing, and the employer cannot comply with the EPSLA by using already existing leave.